objornstad/oshinys/README.md

 Ricker.app - The Ricker ("discrete logistic") model

-RM.app - Rosenzweig-MacArthur Predator-Prey model
+RM.app - Rosenzweig-MacArthur Predator-Prey model with phaseplane and isoclines

-SEIR.app - the seasonally forced SEIR model
+SEIR.app - the seasonally forced SEIR model in time and in the phaseplane

-SEIRS.app - the unforced SEIRS model
+SEIRS.app - the unforced SEIRS model in time and in the phaseplane with ressonant periodicity calculations

-SIR.app - the unforced SIR model
+SIR.app - the unforced SIR model in time and in the phaseplane with R0 calculations

-TSIR.app - the unforced TSIR model with demographic an environmental stochasticity
+TSIR.app - the unforced TSIR model with demographic an environmental stochasticity in time and in the phaseplane and with simulated and transfer function derived periodograms

 The HOWTO details how to get the package installed and any shinyApp up and running